AlecMcG99/dnd-notes/Party/Alec's character/General Notes.md

 # Backstory

 ## Community
-The Lykkestein(Norwegian for "of the pickaxe") Mining Company is a community of mostly [[Orc]], [[Half-Orc]], and [[Dwarf]] miners, their families and a couple merchants and tradespeople that travel with the company to supply them with necessary goods and services to support such a community.
-The Lykkestein Company are a notoriously superstitious bunch
+The Lykkestein (Norwegian for "lucky stone") Mining Company is a community of mostly [[Orc]], [[Half-Orc]], and [[Dwarf]] miners, their families and a couple merchants and tradespeople that travel with the company to supply them with necessary goods and services to support such a community.
+The Lykkestein Company are a notoriously superstitious bunch who mostly follow [[Tymora]] and believe that the more successful miners in the company have her favor which causes them to find the most valuable metals and gemstones.
 ## Family

 My father, Tog Av-Hakken (Norwegian for "of the pickaxe"), was an promising